a2rocket/testing/draft-getter-documenation.md

       * @param _delegatorAddress The delegator address.
       * @param _collectionAddress The address of a specific collection.
       * @param _useCase The type of delegation.
-      * @return an array with all delegation addresses */
+      * @return an array with all delegation addresses.
+    */

     function retrieveDelegationAddresses(